onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The economy is (tacit) knowledge & knowhow in the brains of people about how to do things in the real world." - Ricardo Hausmann

+so much volatility stems from the separateness of liquidity and valuation
+> "The market is like a large movie theater with a small door." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 As John Maynard Keynes wrote in the conclusion of his General Theory of Employment, Interest and Money, “The ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed, the world is ruled by little else.”
 From John Maynard Keynes’s 1936 The General Theory of Employment, Interest and Money, ch 24, part V.